Economy Lifecycle — The Money Loop¶

 Tax rates per region type:

-Status: ✅ Shipped — tax_rate column with constraint exists. 🚧 Partial — collection on every transaction and treasury credit are not uniformly applied yet.
+Status: ✅ Shipped — tax_rate column with constraint exists. ✅ Shipped — collection on every transaction credits the station treasury.

 Source: services/gameserver/src/services/ship_service.py:repair_ship.